May 2021 (Updated Sep 2021)

 Let’s back up.
-When Homo Sapiens left Africa, these variants basically didn’t exist.
+When Homo Sapiens left Africa, these variants essentially didn’t exist.
 We evolved to be able to consume alcohol, probably because we’re fond of not starving to death.
 (If rotting fruit is the only source of calories, it’s better if you can eat it without getting incapacitated.)
-Rather, the genes for these variant enzymes probably arose in China.
+The genes for these variant enzymes probably arose later, in China.

 Alcoholic beverage production started early in China.
-It’s hard to say exactly when, since it pre-dates recorded history, but 9000 years old Chinese pottery already has residues of early beers.
-Alcohol production in Egypt seems to have started around 5000 years ago, and in Europe around 4000 years ago.
+It’s hard to say exactly when, since it pre-dates recorded history, but 9000 year old Chinese pottery already has residues of early beers.
+Alcohol production in Egypt seems to have started around 5000 years ago, and in Europe perhaps 4000 years ago.

-So, China is where alcohol first became common.
-China is also where genes that make alcohol consumption difficult first became common.
+So, China is where alcohol first became common, and also where genes that make alcohol consumption difficult first became common.
 Why would such “defective” genes arise in the place where alcohol has been around the longest?

 The simplest explanation is that these genes are adaptive.
 It’s obvious in retrospect: Humans are prone to alcoholism.
-Alcoholics tend to get sick, commit suicide, and have accidents, all of which interfere with the business of having and raising kids.
+Alcoholics tend to get sick, commit suicide, and have accidents, all of which interfere with having and raising kids.